Pong420/Comic-Reader/README.md

 ## Development

+:warning: The code may have breaking change after code review.
+Currently, I am not suggest to contribute.

-Start the app in the `dev` environment.
-This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process:
+Start the app in the `dev` environment. **There is some issue on hot updates, you may need to refresh few time after edit**

 ```bash
 $ yarn dev